GALLERY

 Permanent Exhibition Room

 Art work from female artists representing Japan are exhibited in this room.
-In addition to Shohin Noguchi, appointed as the first female Imperial performer, you may exhibit the works of Shoen Uemura, also the first recipient of the Order of Culture in Japanese painting, as well as works of Shoha Ito, Yuki Ogura, Tamako Kataoka, and Fumiko Hori.Western-style paintings by the first female painters whom were honored the “Bunkakorosha”(Person of Cultural Merit) prize such as Setsuko Migishi, Motoko Morita, Irie Kazuko, and Nui Sano’s rare modern and contemporary art which is hard to find throughout Japan is shown in this exhibition room.
+In addition to Shohin Noguchi, appointed as the first female Imperial performer, you may see the works of Shoen Uemura, also the first recipient of the Order of Culture in Japanese painting, as well as works of Shoha Ito, Yuki Ogura, Tamako Kataoka, and Fumiko Hori.Western-style paintings by the first female painters whom were honored the “Bunkakorosha”(Person of Cultural Merit) prize such as Setsuko Migishi, Tama Ragusa, Motoko Morita, Kazuko Irie, and craft works of Sayume Okuda who received the Order of Cultural Merit are shown in this exhibition room.
+And they are all rare modern and contemporary art which is hard to find throughout Japan.

 Projects Exhibition Area